-Stretchy materials refers to fabrics which can stretch without breaking the fibers and return to its original length.
-This stretch of the fibers provides clothes/accessories made with them the much needed ease, drape, comfort and fitting.
+Stretchy materials refer to fabrics which can stretch without breaking the fibers and return to its original length.
+This stretch of the fibers provides clothes/accessories made with them the much-needed ease, drape, comfort and fitting.

 There are two types of stretch materials according to the way they stretch.

 2 way stretch materials – These fabrics stretch in one direction either lengthwise or crosswise.

 4 way stretch materials – These fabrics stretch in two directions – crosswise as well as lengthwise ie They can be stretched sideways as well as along the selvedges

 Below are the materials I have seen which have some or lots of stretch.
 The elasticity of these fabrics is a result of the yarns of which they are made of.
 The most popular yarn is spandex , then there is a rubber core yarn, and there are specially made stretchy yarns made of polyester, nylon and natural fibers.

 To ascertain the stretch you will have to go by the percentage of spandex/ elastane/stretchy yarn in the fabric or try it yourself to see whether the stretch of the fabric suits your purpose.
 For example some fabrics with a 4 way stretch will stretch more in one direction than the other

 A good method is to take a 4 inch square piece of the fabric and stretch it; Keep it against a tape measure and see how it stretches out.
 You can compare the stretch against the percentage given.

 The method to determine the stretchiness of a fabric